suzirubi/Independent-Project-Week-2/README.md

 * Variable names are descriptive of what they represent.
 * Web page is styled using Bootstrap and custom CSS.
 * The project is in a presentable, portfolio-quality state.
 * Project demonstrates understanding of concepts covered this week.
-If prompted, you are able to discuss your code with an instructor using correct terminology.
+* Ability to discuss code with instructor, using the correct terminology, if applicable

 ### Previous Objectives
 1. Code has proper indentation and spacing.